The Kinks: Critical success (1966–1972)

 The satirical single "Sunny Afternoon" was the biggest UK hit of summer 1966, topping the charts and displacing the Beatles' "Paperback Writer".
 Before the release of The Kink Kontroversy, Ray Davies suffered a nervous and physical breakdown, caused by the pressures of touring, writing and ongoing legal squabbles.
 During his months of recuperation, he wrote several new songs and pondered the band's direction.
-Quaife was involved in an automobile accident, and after his recovery decided to leave the band.
+In June 1966, Quaife was involved in an automobile accident, and after his recovery he decided to leave the band.
 Bassist John Dalton, who was initially hired to fill in for the injured Quaife, subsequently became his official replacement.
-However, Quaife soon had a change of heart and rejoined the band, and Dalton went back to his previous job as a coalman.
+However, Quaife soon had a change of heart and rejoined the band in November 1966, with Dalton returning to his previous job as a coalman.

 "Sunny Afternoon" was a dry run for the band's next album Face to Face, which displayed Davies' growing ability to craft musically gentle yet lyrically cutting narrative songs about everyday life and people.
 Hopkins returned for the sessions to play various keyboard instruments, including piano and harpsichord.
-He played on the band's next two studio albums as well, and was involved on a number of their live BBC recordings before joining the Jeff Beck Group in 1968.
-Face to Face was released in October 1966 in the UK, where it was well received and peaked at number eight.
-It was released in the US in December and was tipped as a potential "chart winner" by Billboard magazine.
+He played on the band's next two studio albums as well and was involved in a number of their live BBC recordings before joining the Jeff Beck Group in 1968.
+Face to Face was released in October 1966 in the UK, where it was well received and peaked at number 8.
+When it was released in the US in December, the album was tipped as a potential "chart winner" by Billboard magazine.
 Despite this, it managed only a meagre chart peak of 135—a sign of the band's flagging popularity in the American market.